 It’s crazy how much work actually goes into the food we eat.

-Unless you’ve actually tried your hand at making your own or seen the process, you’d never fully appreciate the blood, sweat, and tears that goes into a donut.
+Unless you’ve actually tried your hand at making your own or seen the process, you’d never fully appreciate the blood, sweat, and tears that goes into a donut or a creampuff.
 As a person who doesn’t have any cooking skills whatsoever, I surely didn’t fully grasp it either until we did this volume.

 What’s so fascinating is the duality between cooking and baking.
 Beta 5 Chocolates owner and chocolatier, Adam Chandler, says that baking is like a science - you have to damn precise!
 This isn’t quite the case with cooking as chefs can season accordingly throughout.